crisbodnar/text-to-image/README.md

-# Text to Photo Realistic Image Synthesis
+# Text to Image Synthesis using Generative Adversarial Networks

-This project combines in its implementation multiple research papers for text to image synthesys.
-The currently supported dataset is Oxford 102 flowers dataset.
+This is the official implementation for my thesis on  [Text to Image Synthesis using Generative Adversarial Networks](https://arxiv.org/abs/1805.00676).
+Please be aware that the code is in an experimental stage and it might require some small tweaks.

 ## How to download the dataset